Tournoi de Paris

 The Tournoi de Paris, also known as the Trophée de Paris, was an invitational football competition organized by French club Paris Saint-Germain at their home ground, the Parc des Princes in Paris, France.
-The tournament was founded in 1957 by former host club Racing Paris to celebrate their 25th anniversary.
+The tournament was founded in 1957 by former host club Racing Club de France Football to celebrate their 25th anniversary.
 It is considered by many to be the precursor to the Intercontinental Cup and FIFA Club World Cup.

-Considered the most prestigious friendly tournament in French football, the Tournoi de Paris was initially organized by Racing Paris between 1957 and 1966.
+Considered the most prestigious friendly tournament in French football, the Tournoi de Paris was initially organized by Racing CF between 1957 and 1966.
 It returned briefly in 1973 under new organizers Paris FC, before PSG successfully relaunched the competition in 1975.
 Abandoned in 1993 for financial reasons, PSG revived it in 2010 to mark the club's 40th anniversary.
 Renamed the Trophée de Paris in 2012, this was the final edition to date.

 Vasco da Gama won the inaugural Tournoi de Paris in 1957, while Barcelona won the last edition in 2012.
 PSG are the most successful club in the competition's history, with seven titles.
-Anderlecht follows with three, while Racing Paris, Santos and Fluminense are the only other teams to win the competition more than once, with two titles each.
-PSG's bitter rivals, Marseille, are among the clubs to have won the tournament once.
+Anderlecht follows with three, while Racing, Santos and Fluminense are the only other teams to win the competition more than once, with two titles each.
+PSG's bitter rivals, Olympique de Marseille, are among the clubs to have won the tournament once.

 History

 From Racing to PSG

-The Tournoi de Paris was founded in 1957 by former hosts Racing Paris to celebrate their 25th anniversary.
+The Tournoi de Paris was founded in 1957 by former hosts Racing Club de France Football to celebrate their 25th anniversary.
 They invited European champions Real Madrid, Brazilian team Vasco da Gama and German side Rot-Weiss Essen to the tournament held at the Parc des Princes.
 Its inaugural edition, won by Vasco after defeating Alfredo Di Stéfano's Real Madrid in the final, is reportedly one of the factors that led to the creation of the Intercontinental Cup in 1960 and subsequently the FIFA Club World Cup in 2000.

 From 1957 to 1993, four teams, including the host, played in a knockout format.
 The Tournoi de Paris featured two semi-finals, a third-place play-off and a final.
-The tournament was held annually every summer between 1957 and 1966 by Racing Paris.
-It returned briefly in 1973, with Paris FC as the new hosts.
+The tournament was held annually every summer between 1957 and 1966 by Racing CF. It returned briefly in 1973, with Paris FC as the new hosts.
 After the latter's failed attempt, Paris Saint-Germain and their president Daniel Hechter successfully revived the competition in 1975.
 Reinforced for the occasion by Dutch legend Johan Cruyff, PSG narrowly lost Valencia in the final in front of a sold-out Parc des Princes.
 The following edition fared worse, as PSG lost both matches and finished last.